THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Second, there are all sorts of life factors that enter into the picture.
+Second, all sorts of life factors enter into the picture.

-Maybe one spouse stopped working to raise children so they are no longer contributing to a 401k plan.
+Maybe one spouse stopped working to raise children, so they no longer contribute to a 401k plan.

-If they have only worked low end jobs earning less than $20 per hour, saving $125,000 is a huge accomplishment.
+If they have only worked low-end jobs earning less than $20 per hour, saving $125,000 is a huge accomplishment.

 But if that same person was an investment banker who makes $250,000 annually, that amount saved for retirement might be considered a disappointment.

 We could use the numbers that Vanguard provided as a guide to get a rough idea of where we should be saving for retirement.

-For example, if you look at the 25 to 34 year old age group, you see the average 401k balance is $22,256, and the median is $8,192.
-To me, these numbers are low, especially for those aged 30 to 34.
+For example, if you look at the 25 to 34-year-old age group, you see the average 401k balance is $33,272, and the median is $13,265.

 Because of this, our best option for determining where we should be with our 401k balance by age is to use this guide.

-For example, if you are 35 and earning $40,000 per year, then you should have close to $100,000 saved for retirement.
+For example, if you are 35 and earning $40,000 per year, you should have close to $100,000 saved for retirement.